-The Athena SWAN Charter is a national scheme, that was established to advance the representation of women in science, engineering and technology (SET).
+The Athena SWAN Charter is a national scheme, which was established to advance the representation of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.

 - To address gender inequalities requires commitment and action from everyone, at all levels of the organisation